Monero vs Bitcoin: The pros and cons

 What sets the Monero and Bitcoin blockchains apart is the cryptography that’s used when transactions are executed.
 Monero (XMR) uses a technology known as ring signatures to ensure that the senders and recipients of a crypto payment cannot be identified.

 The premise behind ring signatures is simpler than you may think.
 The person who is responsible for authorising a transaction is included in a group that contains people who have authorised transactions in the past.
 This creates decoys that make it difficult for outside observers to work out where a payment has come from.

-That means that there are about 1.94 million left to discover in the next 120 years or so.
-In other words, just under 9% of the total supply is still unmined.
+That means that there are about 1.89 million left to discover in the next 120 years or so.
+In other words, about 9% of the total supply is still unmined.

-Contrast this with monero – there are over 18.1 million tokens in circulation and it has almost met its total supply, but logistically it has no maximum supply.
-From June 2022, block rewards are scheduled to be fixed at 0.6 XMR per block and under the new software rules, rewards for new blocks will never drop to zero.
+Contrast this with Monero – there are more than 18.1 million tokens in circulation and it has met its total supply, but logistically it has no maximum supply.
+From June 2022, block rewards were scheduled to be fixed at 0.6 XMR per block and under the new software rules, rewards for new blocks will never drop to zero.
 This is also known as “Tail Emission”.

 However, because the supply of XMR is known, users can prove they have ownership over their coins and secure a value.

 When it comes to using Monero vs Bitcoin, and which would be better for you personally, a lot will depend on your personal circumstances.

 You may value XMR because it affords you privacy when you’re completing transactions – the type of anonymity that’s often seen with cash.
 This doesn’t necessarily suggest you are buying something illegal – it may simply be that you’re concerned about your activities being monitored.